gvwilson/thirdbit/fiction/in-heck/index.md

 "What now?"
 Mayor Lupus asked,
 exasperated,
-as Bluster and Bravo ran back into the square.
+as the twins ran back into the square.

-The twins bent over and put their elbows on his knees to catch their breath.
+Bluster bent over and put his elbows on his knees to catch his breath.
-"There's Regulators comin',"
-Bravo panted,
-straightening up.
-"We saw 'em just past the school."

-Even as Bravo spoke,
-Gumption saw four travelers come around the corner into the square.
+"Some travelers just come off the road!"
+Bravo panted.
+"An' the bots are fightin' with 'em!
+They got guns an' tech an' everythin'!"

+Whatever Mayor Lupus might have said next was cut off by a sizzle and a sharp *crack!*
+A fireball shot into the air
+from the other side of the blacksmith's, leaving a trail of smoke behind it.

+"You!"
+Mayor Lupus barked,
+jabbing a finger at Maddy.
+"Fast as you can,
+go an' get Special Leaf!
+The rest of you, stay here!"
+She shouldered past the gaping onlookers and trotted back the way the twins had come as another fireball followed the first into the sky.
+People hesitated,
+exchanged looks,
+and followed after her.

+Gumption looked around
+just as Maddy rounded the corner on her way to Special Leaf's.
+He took one step to follow her, swore, and chased after the crowd instead.

+He caught up with them in time to hear Mayor Lupus shout, "Enough!"
-Each looked more dangerous than the one before.
+Dockety and Crusher stood side by side on the street facing four strangers, each looking more dangerous than the one before.
 The rabbit had a long rifle on her shoulder and a slouch hat pulled down over her ears.
 The armor on the six-legged mulebot beside her put Special Leaf's shell to shame.
-Behind them was a tiger with a black patch over one eye and a sword slung on his hip.
+Behind them was a tiger with a black patch over one eye, his hands raised as if to throw rocks.
 A bear carrying almost as much gear as the mulebot brought up the rear.
 She wore the same dark green jacket with black collar and cuffs as the rabbit and tiger, while the mulebot was painted in matching camouflage.

-When they were ten steps away from the steps of the mayor's house the tiger whistled, short and sharp.
-The Regulators took two more steps each and halted in perfect time.
-A low murmur ran through the townspeople.

-"Nice," Gumption muttered admiringly.

-"Hush," Maddy snapped back.

-*Hush yourself,*
-Gumption thought but, for the hundredth time, didn't say.
+"Regulators," Gumption breathed.

+"No kidding."
+Bluster elbowed him hard,
+but his eyes were just as wide as Gumption's.

+"Anyone mind explainin' what's goin' on here?"
-"Mornin'," Mayor Lupus said,
+Mayor Lupus said,
-inclining her head.
-"And welcome to Rusty Bridge.
-If I'd known you were comin' I'd have put on some tea."
+her tone making it clear that "no thank you" wasn't an acceptable answer.

+"My apologies, Mayor Lupus,"
+the tiger replied,
-"My apologies on that, Mayor Lupus," the tiger replied cordially, lisping slightly around his fangs.
+lisping slightly around his fangs.
-"Too many places to be and too few of us to be in them all.
-You know how it is."

-"No apologies needed."
+"These two friends of yours?"

+"They're neighbors."
 She flicked an ear.
 "But you do have me at a disadvantage."

-"Special Blazes at your service," the tiger replied, doffing his hat.
+"Special Blazes at your service," the tiger replied, tapping a finger against the brim of his hat.

 The crowd let out its collective breath.
 "I *knew* it," Gumption said under his breath,